GeorgeSchiro/GoPcBackup/README.md

     This is the ZIP tool executable that performs the backup compression.

--ZipToolEXEargs=a -r -ssw "{BackupOutputPathFile}" @"{BackupPathFiles}" -w"{BackupOutputPath}"
+-ZipToolEXEargs=a -ssw "{BackupOutputPathFile}" @"{BackupPathFiles}" -w"{BackupOutputPath}"

-    These are the command-line arguments passed to the ZIP compression tool (see -ZipToolEXE above).
-The tokens (in curly brackets) are self-evident and they are replaced at runtime.
+    These are command-line arguments passed to the ZIP compression tool (see -ZipToolEXE above).
+The tokens (in curly brackets) are self-evident.
+They are replaced at runtime.

 -ZipToolEXEargsMore= NO DEFAULT VALUE

     These are additional command line arguments for the ZIP tool.
-Using this parameter makes it easier to add functionality to the ZIP command line without changing the existing command line.
-A typical example would be to supply a password on the command line to "GoPcBackup.exe" itself.
+Using this parameter makes it easier to add functionality without changing the existing command line.
+A typical example would be to supply an encryption password on the command line to "GoPcBackup.exe" itself.

 -ZipToolFileListFileDateFormat=-yyyy-MM-dd